-Figure 2: Boundary barrier of 1800 mm min, referenced from AS1926.1, Figure 2.2 (Reproduced with permission of Standards Australia Limited.
-Copyright in AS/NZS:2012 vests in Standards Australia Limited and Standards New Zealand
+Figure 2: Boundary barrier of 1800 mm min, referenced from AS1926.1, Figure 2.2(a) (Reproduced with permission of Standards Australia Limited.
+Copyright in AS 1926.1 vests in Standards Australia Limited and Standards New Zealand

 The location of the NCZ inside the swimming pool area means that it can be maintained by the pool owner or occupier.